Rapport: what it is and how to use it in everyday life

 Be authentic:

 Be yourself at all times.
-Don't try to be someone you're not to please others.
-Authenticity is the basis of genuine relationships.
-Therefore, all the tips that follow should always be accompanied by authenticity.
+Therefore, don't try to be someone you're not to please others.
+After all, authenticity is the foundation of genuine relationships.
+Therefore, all the tips below should always be accompanied by authenticity.

 Show genuine interest and be present: